Nissan pins revival hopes on 'foreigner with a Japanese face'

 Relations were further strained this year when Renault held abortive merger talks with Fiat Chrysler Automobiles (FCAU.N).

-Nissan’s former China chief Jun Seki, widely seen as one of the top contenders for the CEO job, will be vice COO, the company said.
+Nissan’s former China chief Jun Seki, who was seen as one of the top contenders for the CEO job, will be vice COO, the company said.
+The three appointees will take up their positions by Jan.
+1.

+“All three are global citizens, attach importance to the alliance, and are motivated to speed decision making” Toyoda said.

 The Uchida associate described him as a “Japanese person who isn’t really Japanese inside.
 Very direct in his language, to the point, easy to understand.”